 Each region on Oahu is very different and it will give you a unique experience for your vacation.
 Within each region are luxury resorts, family-friendly hotels, and budget accommodations.
-In this blog post, I hope to help you figure out where to stay on Oahu and which region you will enjoy the most.
+In this blog post, I hope to help you figure out where to stay in Oahu and which region you will enjoy the most.

 The most obvious choice is to base in Waikiki where all the action is.
 It’s a great place for your vacation but there are some other great options too as you will see.
+My overall top pick for THE BEST place to stay on Oahu is the Lotus Honolulu or The Modern Honolulu, which are luxurious resorts in great beachside locations.

 QUICK PICKS: MY 4 FAVORITE HOTELS ON OAHU, HAWAII